Family of beloved 'DJ Frostyy' mourns after Sunrise hit-and-run crash

 They met Friday night for a candlelight vigil to honor the memory of the 23-year-old former Broward College and Northeast High School student, who was a Broward Sheriff's Office explorer for about three years.

-Creary's girlfriend, Kaithe Desir, said she still can't believe he is gone.
+Creary's girlfriend, Kaithe Desir, still can't believe he is gone.
 She remembers how much fun he had working as DJ Frostyy, the name he chose when he was 13 years old.

 Desir said they both stepped out of a public bus on Tuesday night in Broward County's city of Sunrise.
-They were crossing Pine Island Road near Oakland Park Boulevard when the driver of a silver 2005-07 Honda Odyssey struck him and didn't stop.
+They were crossing Pine Island Road near Oakland Park Boulevard.

-Desir saw him die.
-She had to walk away from him when authorities used a yellow tarp to cover his body lying in the middle of the street.
+It's a very dark street.
+The driver of a silver 2005-07 Honda Odyssey didn't seem to be slowing down, she said.

+"He tried to wave at the car so he would stop," Desir said through tears.

 "All my brother wanted to do was DJ and make people happy through music," Creary's sister Jailyn Marsh wrote on a GoFundMe page.
 "This was so unexpected for our family.
 We ask for your help to raise any funds possible to help lay Rashawn to rest."